Skitij-Kumar/Car-Sales-Analysis-and-Visualization-Project/README.md

 - The airbag in the Beaufort model failed most frequently.
 ## 🛠️How to Run the Project
 ### For Excel files
-Step 1- Download the excel car sales analysis and dataset folder files.
+Step 1- Open main project file folder.

-Step 2- Open the downloaded files in excel.
+Step 2- Download the excel car sales analysis and dataset folder files and open the downloaded files in excel.

 ### For IBM Cognos dashboard
 Step 1- Double click on the pdf or png file to see dashboards.

 Step 2- In pdf file scroll down to see second dashboard.

 {**Note:** I have used the IBM Cognos free trial version, and it has expired.
 Unfortunately, I am unable to provide a link of a dahboard, even though I would really like to share it and show it in Cognos.}
 ## 🔗Demo (optional)